 Ashley has spent the last 15 years at Western Spirit Cycling, an outfitter based in Moab, Utah who runs multi-day trips throughout the US, and is one of the largest holders of recreational permits on the public lands system.
 Ashley was inducted into the Mountain Bike Hall of Fame in 2003.
 She was appointed to the Utah BLM Resource Advisory Council for two terms, as well as the Outdoor Recreation Economic Ecosystem Taskforce created by Utah Governor Jon Huntsman.
 Ashley created IMBA’s Public Lands Initiative and has testified before Congress on the recreation economy.
 She recently served on The Western Governor’s Association’s Get Out West Committee.

 Jason Keith is a founding Managing Director for Public Land Solutions.
-A longtime resident of Moab, Utah, Jason is an attorney, a nearly 20 year veteran as the Access Fund’s national policy director, and current owner of Jason Keith Consulting, LLC, a government relations firm catering to mid-size non-profit/public interest organizations with a need for Federal and State level representation on a variety of policy issues affecting public lands.
+A longtime resident of Moab, Utah, Jason is an attorney, a 20+ year veteran as the Access Fund’s national policy director, Senior Policy Advisor for the American Mountain Guides Association, and current owner of Jason Keith Consulting, LLC, a government relations firm catering to mid-size non-profit/public interest organizations with a need for Federal and State level representation on a variety of policy issues affecting public lands.
 Jason has negotiated national agreements with US Forest Service, National Park Service, and Bureau of Land Management, submitted Congressional testimony on public lands legislation, founded and represented non-profits on federal agency rule making, and submitted dozens of NEPA comments letters concerning public land management proposals around the country.

 With almost two decades of experience developing and maintaining contacts with Congressional offices and land managers in Washington, DC and around the country, Jason has also worked with an established network of non-profit organizations in the recreation, conservation, and outdoor industry communities and lobbied both Federal and State legislators in support of conservation and recreational access to public lands.